pragya-singh-17/CovResu/README.md

 - Ensure all text fields are properly filled
 - Check for special characters that might break PDF generation

-## Tips
+## Tips for Best Results

+✅ **Professional Summary**
+- Keep it concise (2-3 sentences)
+- Highlight key achievements and skills
+- Mention years of experience

+✅ **Work Experience**
-- Use detailed job descriptions for better AI tailoring
+- Use detailed job descriptions (3-5 sentences)
-- Review AI-generated content before finalizing
-- Keep your experience descriptions concise for better formatting
+- Include specific metrics and achievements
+- Use relevant industry keywords

+✅ **Job Description**
+- Paste the complete job posting
+- Include job requirements and responsibilities
+- Use actual JD from job posting (not your own words)

+✅ **Cover Letter**
+- AI works best with complete job descriptions
-- Use specific skills and keywords in your profile
+- Highlight role-specific keywords in your experience
+- Review generated content for accuracy before download

 ## Future Enhancements